nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 If you've used Notor for a while and are looking to get the best out of Notor, 'level-up' by reading our [Tips on Using Notor](#tips-on-using-notor).

-Some terminology that might help:
+Some terminology that might help when referring to Notor:
 1. **List pane** : The panel located on the right, which is used to display the list of persons or groups
 2. **View pane** : The panel on the left, used to view notes, such as general notes
 3. **Note Window**: The pop up window you may use to edit and add notes